memyself-i/MeMyself-I/README.md

    | likesCount    | Number   | number of likes for the post |
    | createdAt     | DateTime | date when post is created (default field) |
    | updatedAt     | DateTime | date when post is last updated (default field) |

+   Schema
+Models
+Post
+Property	Type	Description
+objectId	String	unique id for the user post (default field) author	Pointer to User	image author image	File	image that user posts caption	String	image caption by author commentsCount	Number	number of comments that has been posted to an image likesCount	Number	number of likes for the post createdAt	DateTime	date when post is created (default field) updatedAt	DateTime	date when post is last updated (default field)